57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 #### How to prepare the testing environment

 * Configure virtual machines or cloud instances (e.g., AWS, Google Cloud) to create a realistic test environment.
-* Deploy development network simulating different network conditions.
-It is best to prepare deployment scripts to facilitate network reset using GitHub Actions.
-The network is a separate network with initial parameters that mimic the mainnet and public testnet’s settings.
+* Deploy an isolated development network that mimics mainnet and public testnet settings.
+Use deployment scripts with GitHub Actions to enable quick network resets for testing.
-* Deploy external test nodes and join the network.
+* Deploy external test nodes and join the development network.
 * Implement firewalls and Grafana to monitor network activity and protect the infrastructure.

 #### How to develop a comprehensive testing strategy and plan

-* Define Testing Objectives:
+* Define Testing Objectives: Involves identifying what you want to achieve with the testing process.
+It focuses on outlining the specific goals and areas of the blockchain system that need evaluation.
-  * Identify key performance metrics such as transaction throughput, latency, and confirmation times.
+  * Identify key performance metrics such as transaction throughput, latency, and confirmation times with consideration on business requirements, infrastructure capabilities, consensus mechanism limitation.
   * Determine security and stability requirements like resistance to double spending or denial of service.
-* Select Testing Types
+* Select Appropriate Testing Types: Choose a variety of testing methods (functional, performance, security, network, compatibility, and user experience) tailored to assess different components of the blockchain system.
-* Define Success Criteria
+* Define Success Criteria: Involves determining the standards and benchmarks that must be met for the test to be successful.
+These criteria provide clear thresholds that can be used to evaluate the test results.
+They usually include quantifiable goals, such as meeting certain functionality under expected and extreme conditions, specific performance metrics (such as transactions per second), acceptable latency ranges, and security compliance levels.

 #### How to design and execute test cases